-As discussed in Section 5.9 of this report, the proposed Project will permanently impact 0.16 acre of MSHCP riverine areas.
-As such, a DBESP is required, pursuant to Volume I, Section 6.1.2 of the MSHCP.
+As discussed in Section 5.10 of this report, the proposed Project will not impact MSHCP riparian/riverine areas or vernal pools.
+As such, a DBESP is not required, and the proposed Project will be consistent with MSHCP Volume I, Section 6.1.2.